samsung-sm8650/.github/profile/README.md

 * Telegram group: https://t.me/samsung_sm8650

 Status:
- * Kernel boots but LineageOS crashes early on.
+ * Kernel boots but LineageOS crashes early on due to KeyMint issues.
 Recovery works.
-(As of 31-07-2024)
+(As of 27-08-2024)

 Devices currently in the works:
  * Galaxy S24 Ultra (e3q, SM-S928B)